bluz71/bluz71.github.io/_posts/2023-05-17-maximize-productivity-of-the-bash-shell.md

 the Starship website.

 Be aware, Starship has now taken control of the `PROMPT_COMMAND` and the history sharing noted in the previous section will no longer apply.
-I am lead to believe the following `~/.bashrc` configuration will restore history sharing:
+I am led to believe the following `~/.bashrc` configuration will restore history sharing:

 ```sh